rmajuri/trademarkit/README.md

 Then run `npm start` or `yarn start`.

-The project will then be running on http://localhost:3000/.
+The app will then be running on http://localhost:3000/.

 ## What is it?
 What does it do?